sourceduty/ChatGPT/README.md

 OpenAI’s recent business decisions reflect a puzzling trend of removing advanced features that once empowered users, seemingly favoring simplicity over functionality.
 This shift is odd, especially for a company at the forefront of AI innovation, as it risks alienating the very creators and developers who seek in-depth tools to push the boundaries of what AI can achieve.
 Moves like the removal of custom GPT analytics follow a similar pattern seen in other updates, where OpenAI has streamlined its offerings at the cost of user control and data transparency.
 This approach can seem contradictory: as OpenAI positions itself as a leader in cutting-edge technology, it simultaneously limits the capabilities available to its most engaged users.
 This trend raises questions about whether the company is compromising its commitment to empowering creators in favor of broader market appeal, potentially underestimating the value that robust, data-rich features add to its platform.

+OpenAI could offer analytics as an optional feature tier, allowing creators who need detailed data on their custom GPTs to access it through a premium plan or an “advanced mode.”
+This would maintain the streamlined experience for general users while preserving powerful tools for those who want them.

 <br>
 </details>